jstrnbrg/The-history-of-Money-Bitcoin/notes.md

 Get some bitcoin. how to send-receive and how to securely store bitcoin.
 This short section helps the user to get some bitcoin.
 Maybe worth just 5$.
 We encourage them to find if they have any bitcoiner friend.
 If not, we direct them to a group of people who can gift them  $5 worth of bitcoin.
 How to earn bitcoin and how to participate in the bitcoin economy.
 Best practices while buying bitcoin.

-Once the user gets Bitcoin, we explain then - at a very high level - technical, economical and game theoretical side of bitcoin.
+Once the user gets Bitcoin, we explain - at a very high level - technical,  game theoretical and economical side of bitcoin.

 ----------------------------------------------

-# Get your first Bitcoin today
+#Get your first Bitcoin today
 To receive Bitcoin, you need a wallet that can securely store the private key of your Bitcoin.
 There are many user-friendly wallets.
 Below are some popular and open source wallets:

 ### For Android